 - Each Chapter is different with a mix of GIS professionals, academic champions, software developers and service providers eager to share their stories and help you start your open source journey.

 See the list of local chapters to find a group in your area.

 Explore the Wiki

-We have a Wiki were we document what’s happening in the community.
+We have a Wiki where we document what’s happening in the community.

-- To add your own activities please register, click the ‘log in‘ button on the upper right hand corner of the Wiki and follow the instructions.
+- To add your own activities you will need an OSGeo LDAP account, click the ‘log in‘ button on the upper right hand corner of the Wiki and follow the instructions.

 - For more information about using a Wiki, see the Wiki Help.